devksingh4/jensen-bucks/README.md

 ## Performance Comparison

-While our implementation doesn't beat the fastest CPU solutions (which achieve sub-2 second times on high-end server hardware), DirectStorage-based GPU processing offers compelling advantages:
+While our implementation doesn't beat the fastest CPU solutions when reading from disk (which achieve ~1.5 second times on high-end server hardware), DirectStorage-based GPU processing offers compelling advantages:

 ### Competitive on Consumer Hardware
 - Our runtime on a mobile RTX 3070 Ti is competitive with many CPU implementations